ibm-cloud-docs/BlockStorage/duplicate-volume.md

 For more information about available command options, see [`slcli block volume-refresh`](https://softlayer-python.readthedocs.io/en/latest/cli/block/#block-volume-refresh){: external}.

-## Converting a dependent volume to an independent duplicate
+## Converting a dependent volume to an independent duplicate from the CLI
 {: #convertdependentvol}
 {: cli}